Getty Images/iStockphoto

 In response, specialized vendors such as Astronomer, Acceldata, Monte Carlo and Rivery have emerged with AI-powered automation tools to help enterprises address data quality as they ready data to inform AI and analytics models and applications.

-While Acceldata and Monte Carlo address data quality by enabling users to automate data observability as data moves through pipelines, data orchestration vendors including Astronomer and Rivery enable customers to automate combining and organizing of data from disparate sources.
+While Acceldata and Monte Carlo address data quality by enabling users to automate data observability as data moves through pipelines, data orchestration vendors, including Astronomer and Rivery, enable customers to automate combining and organizing of data from disparate sources.

 "The aim is to reduce data silos and give a unified view of data," Farmer said.
-"However, automation also improves and reduces manual intervention, saving time and resources while -- in theory -- minimizing errors."
+"However, automation also improves and reduces manual intervention, saving time and resources while, in theory, minimizing errors."

-As a result, data orchestration vendors such as Astronomer and Rivery address a real need as data volume and complexity increase and real-time insights are needed, he added.
+As a result, data orchestration vendors such as Astronomer and Rivery address a real need as data volume and complexity increase and as real-time insights are needed, he added.

 While Astronomer specializes in data orchestration, DBT Labs specializes in transforming data from one format, such as a database file or Excel spreadsheet, to another so it can be combined with other data to inform AI and analytics tools.

-Astronomer first added support for DBT Core to its support for Apache Airflow in 2023 in an open source package called Cosmos.
+Astronomer first added support for DBT Core to its support for Apache Airflow in 2023 in an open source package named Cosmos.
 The feature enables users to integrate DBT Core projects into Airflow with just a few lines of code.

 While saving time is one benefit of support for DBT Core in Astro, its main benefit is the full integration of a set of tools that improve the overall data orchestration process by better preparing disparate data types to be combined, according to Stephen Catanzano, an analyst at TechTarget's Enterprise Strategy Group.

 "The DBT integration is highly significant," he said.
-"DBT has become a standard for data transformation and combining it with Airflow's orchestration capabilities creates a powerful and flexible data engineering stack.
+"DBT has become a standard for data transformation.
+And combining it with Airflow's orchestration capabilities creates a powerful and flexible data engineering stack.
 This integration simplifies complex data pipelines, improves collaboration and accelerates development cycles."

 "We're at a point where we want to start making consolidation plays around making sure our customers can simplify their vendor relationships and run everything on one platform using the same infrastructure," LaNeve said.
 "That was where the feedback from customers around DBT in particular was helpful."